 At my special request, Jared was able to process the recording on the occasion of this blog series.
 And as a result, the Wispelwey & Lazić Beethoven Sonatas are now available for download.

 I am delighted to be able giving you the opportunity to hear with your own ears why I enjoy this album so much.
-And temporarily with no less than 30% discount, using voucher code GRIMM01 in Channel Classics’ webshop.
+And until June 30st with no less than 30% discount, using voucher code GRIMM01 in Channel Classics’ webshop.